 Lupus SLE sprung up on me in September of 2013, at age 23.
 It was only a month later after I had moved off to Colorado for school and work that the pain had started.
 I was working with special needs children and started my masters program on campus in Colorado Springs in August.
 One night my shoulder started burning and when I woke up I was limping and barely able to brush my hair or move my fingers.

 I was misdiagnosed at first with RA.
-My RF (rheumatoid factor) was 640 and to be “normal” it will usually be below 10.
-I have the symptoms of arthritis (I swell in 2 or more joints), and I test positive in most all my blood work for lupus.
+My RF (rheumatoid factor) was 640 and to be normal it will usually be below 10.
 The pain just started spreading slowly to different areas until I was diagnosed in April of 2014 with systemic lupus erythematosus.

 In the very beginning of my SLE diagnosis, I just wanted to stay in bed.
 One day, I’d feel like super-woman at work with the kids, but the very next I could barely walk or push them on a swing.
 It’s all the things I never had to think twice about doing.
 The pain could last all day be it in my hands, wrists, feet, shoulders, elbows, knees, fingers or my back.
 I got bouts of sharp pain in random places.
 All of a sudden just pouring a cup of coffee was aggravating.
 It was in those moments I realized, I was not a super-woman.